dsavickij/unicorn-microservice-platform/README.md

 Possible plans for further learning/development:

-* Move microservice scope architecture towards vertical slice architecture with MediatR, FluentValidation, FeatureFolders (?), try using EF Core 6 without repository pattern, but direct injection of DBContext into classes
+* Implement several microservices with vertical slice architecture in mind.
+Use MediatR, FluentValidation, FeatureFolders (?), try using EF Core 6 without repository pattern, but direct injection of DBContext into classes
 * Add authentication for inter-service communication
 * Add Authorization?
-Investigate Azure AD
+Investigate Azure AD, Microsoft Identity
 * Ocelot or YARP for APIM/reverse-proxy/API gateway
 * Something regarding messaging:
 	* MassTransit on top of RabbitMQ message broker to try Saga pattern
-	* Kafka for event sourcing to try for what it can be used for
+	* Kafka for event sourcing to try what it can be used for
 		* if decision to move current Unicorn architecture to event-driven will be made, create separate project 'pheonix-project-microservices'
 * Elasticsearch just to see it in action
 * Redis for distributed caching
 * Blazor for some UI and to have something to call API gateway
 * Docker support in the form of single command to launch all microservices in containers
+* Add system monitoring?
+Prometheus, Grafana, etc.

 ## Links